The remarkable truth about Predictive Sales Analytics & Controlling

-The days when running a B2B sales organisation was a simple recipe are gone.
+The days when running a B2B sales organisation had a simple recipe are gone.
 Nonetheless, some sales leaders seem to follow ancient wisdom.
 They still believe that sales are just a four-steps dance: hire charismatic Key Account Managers (KAM), train them about company products, point them towards customers, and control them for performance.

 Direct selling is becoming more expensive.
 Key Account Managers and Sales Reps are becoming costly consultants.
 Data is exploiting: ERP & CRM sales data, mobile data, social networks, advanced models and analytical tools.
-These trends create risks as well as opportunities.
+These trends create risks, as well as opportunities.

-Company leaders believed in 2013 that a huge proportion of their data was still not used for decision-making and that their organisations had limited analytical technology.
-That should not be the case in B2B sales.
 Most, if not all, B2B companies use an Enterprise Resource Planning System (ERP) to run their sales operations.
 Many also a Customer Relationship Management System (CRM).
 These two datasets are enough to start harvesting value using predictive sales analytics.

 Sales leaders in – almost any – B2B business can start inquiring the following: